-Encode Literary Divisions in Semi-Diplomatic Transcriptions
+Encode Literary Divisions (Acts, Scenes, and Speeches) in Transcriptions

 Rationale